silexphp/Silex/doc/usage.rst

 If a route middleware does not return a Symfony HTTP Response or ``null``, a ``RuntimeException`` is thrown.

+By storing the middleware callable in Silex's DI container, it is available wherever a route may be defined (e.g. a Controller Provider).

 Error handlers
 --------------